digital-asset/daml/daml-lf/spec/contract-id.rst

 The submission performs the following steps:

 * Pick a submission seed with high entropy.
-* Derive the transaction seed and start the interperation
+* Derive the transaction seed and start the interpretation
 * During interpretation derive the node seeds, and the discriminator of local contract ID accordingly the scheme described above.
 If the discriminator is not `fresh <Discriminator Freshness_>`_, abort the